digineo/texd/docs/api-status.md

 # API Reference: Status and Configuration

-texd has a number of runtime configuration knobs and internal state variables, which may or may not of interest for API consumers.
+texd has a number of runtime configuration knobs and internal state variables, which may or may not be of interest for API consumers.
 To receive a current snapshot, query `/status`:

 ```console
 $ curl -i http://localhost:2201/status